-• Systolic BP ≥160mmHg or diastolic BP ≥110mmHg; or

-• Maternal death; or

-• Maternal morbidity, defined as one or more of the following: GCS<13; stroke; TIA; eclampsia; blindness; uncontrolled hypertension; inotropic support; pulmonary oedema; respiratory failure; SpO2 <90%; myocardial ischaemia or infarction; hepatic dysfunction; hepatic haematoma or rupture; acute kidney injury or dialysis; platelet count <50x109/L; transfusion; or placental abruption.
+- Systolic BP ≥160mmHg or diastolic BP ≥110mmHg; or - Maternal death; or - Maternal morbidity, defined as one or more of the following: GCS<13; stroke; TIA; eclampsia; blindness; uncontrolled hypertension; inotropic support; pulmonary oedema; respiratory failure; SpO2 <90%; myocardial ischaemia or infarction; hepatic dysfunction; hepatic haematoma or rupture; acute kidney injury or dialysis; platelet count <50x109/L; transfusion; or placental abruption.
 (For definitions, see individual components listed as secondary outcomes, below.)
 These were adapted from Delphi consensus in hypertensive pregnancy(10;11).

-8.1.2.
-Neonatal co-primary outcome
+8.1.2 Neonatal co-primary outcome

-• Neonatal care unit admission for \geq 4 hours, up to primary hospital discharge home or 28 days of life, whichever is earlier(16).
-By definition, stillbirths are not counted in this outcome, but a sensitivity analysis restricted to all liveborns will be conducted (see Section 13.2)).
+• Neonatal care unit admission for ≥ 4 hours, up to primary hospital discharge home or 28 days of life, whichever is earlier(16).
+By definition, stillbirths, neonatal deaths without admission, or neonatal deaths with admission for <4 hours are not counted in this outcome, but sensitivity analyses will be conducted (see Section 13.2)).